abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/grid-engine.md

 ---
-title: Slurm
+title: Grid Engine
 weight: 1
 layout: single
-publishdate: 2020-10-20 04:00:00 +0000
+publishdate: 2021-01-19 04:00:00 +0000
 authors:
   - "Evan Floden"
   - "Alain Coletta"
   - "Seqera Labs"

-headline: 'SLURM Compute Environment'
+headline: 'Grid Engine Compute Environment'
-description: 'Step-by-step instructions to set up SLURM for Nextflow Tower.'
+description: 'Step-by-step instructions to set up Grid engine for Nextflow Tower.'
 menu:
   docs:
     parent: Compute Environments
-    weight: 6
+    weight: 4

 ---
 ## Overview

-[Slurm Workload Manager](https://slurm.schedmd.com/overview.html) is an open source, fault-tolerant, and highly scalable cluster management and job scheduling system for large and small Linux clusters.

-{{% warning "Support for remote batch schedulers is an incubating feature" %}}
-This feature enables Tower to connect to remote cloud or on-premise clusters and launch pipelines.
-{{% /warning %}}
+[Grid engine](https://www.univa.com/products/univa-grid-engine.php) is a workload management tool maintained by Altair.

 ## Requirements

-To launch pipelines into a Slurm cluster from Tower, the following requirements must be fulfilled:
+To launch pipelines into a **Grid engine** scheduler from Tower, the following requirements must be fulfilled:

 * The cluster should be reachable via an SSH connection using an SSH key.
 * The cluster should allow outbound connections to the Tower web service.